TracyChacon/Algorithms-and-Data-Structures/Markov Chains/readme.md

 - calculates the probability of reaching all states by raising the normalized matrix to a power.
 The code uses the following Python libraries:

+#### Libraries Used
-decimal - This library is used to work with decimal numbers. math - This library is used to calculate mathematical functions, such as the power function.
+- decimal - This library is used to work with decimal numbers.
+- math - This library is used to calculate mathematical functions, such as the power function.

 The code can be improved by adding the following features: